auchenberg/kenneth.io/source/_posts/2015-10-18-rebooting-prototype-our-hacker-cafe-in-copenhagen.md

 We have thrown a few parties (sorry neighbors), and most importantly we have been the home to brilliant minds from all around the world, who on and off, have been a part of little micro community.

-I think micro communites like Prototype are important, as they create the foundation where like-minded people to come, think and build together.
+I think micro communites like Prototype are important, as they create the foundation where like-minded people come, think and build together.

 We need more places like Prototype - all over the world.